serhii-londar/open-source-mac-os-apps/README.md

 - [macSVG](https://github.com/dsward2/macSVG) - An open-source macOS app for designing HTML5 SVG (Scalable Vector Graphics) art and animation with a WebKit web view. ![ObjectiveCIcon]
 - [InfiniteCanvas](https://github.com/CleanCocoa/InfiniteCanvas) - Proof of concept Mac drawing application. ![SwiftIcon]
 - [ScreenToLayers for macOS](https://github.com/duyquoc/ScreenToLayers) - ScreenToLayers is a macOS application to easily capture your screen as a layered PSD file. ![ObjectiveCIcon] ![CSSIcon]
+- [CaptuocrToy](https://github.com/gragrance/CaptuocrToy) - A tool to capture screenshot and recognize text by online ocr apis. ![SwiftIcon]

 ### IDE